 Your workspace must be enabled for Unity Catalog.

 You must have the ability to create a cluster or have access to a cluster running in single-user access mode.

 Follow these steps to create a single-user Databricks Runtime ML cluster that can access data in Unity Catalog.

 Click Create compute.

-To run workloads using Python, Scala, or R, set the access mode to single user.
-Single user clusters can also run SQL workloads.
-The cluster can be used exclusively by a single user (by default, the single user is the owner of the cluster) and other users can’t attach to the cluster.
+Databricks Runtime ML includes libraries that require the use of single user clusters.
+A single user cluster can be used exclusively by a single user (by default, the single user is the owner of the cluster).
+Other users cannot attach to the cluster.

 For more information about the features available in each access mode, see What is cluster access mode?.

 Click Create Cluster.

 Follow these steps to create a new catalog where your machine learning team can store their data assets.